 - Intramural leagues provide the opportunity for any student to become part of a team.
 Organizing intramural leagues requires planning and a strong committee of student leaders and staff volunteers, particularly educators and/or administrators who must take on the role of supervisor.
 Healthy competition may be a part of the intramural league; however, the main focus should be participation.

 - Regardless of the type and format of the program, it is really important to vary your activities to ensure that you are meeting the interests and needs as well as supporting the diversity of students in your school community.
 The keys to running a successful intramural program are choosing activities that are 1) easy to play and organize and 2) based on what students enjoy.

 Please note that the Raise the Bar Intramural Program should be adapted, as necessary, to ensure compliance with current public health recommendations on COVID-19 as well as school board policies and procedures.

 Scheduling activities can range from 15 minutes, during which the whole school or selected age/grade divisions are involved in a common activity, to daily or weekly open gym or league schedules.
-Activities can also be whole-day events such as a Winter Carnival or the Terry Fox run or walk.
+Activities can also be whole-day events.
 It is important to be creative and flexible with the time available when it comes to choosing the type of intramural you might run and the optimal duration and schedule for the program.

-Facilities that may be used to run intramurals (e.g. the gym, library, empty classrooms, fields and hallways) may need to be shared with interschool teams, rental groups, and special events, so it will be important for schools to consider how to share activity spaces while developing an inclusive intramural program.
+Facilities that may be used to run intramurals (e.g. the gym, library, empty classrooms, fields, hallways) may need to be shared with interschool teams, rental groups, and special events, so it will be important for schools to consider how to share activity spaces while developing an inclusive intramural program.